thibault23/auction-marketplace/README.md

 - [x] A document called deployed_addresses.txt that describes where your contracts live (testnet AND address).

-- [] A screen recording walking through your Dapp.
+- [x] A screen recording walking through your Dapp.

+#### Next Functionnalities
+A few extra functionnalities could be implemented in the future:
+- Auction factory

+- Timing feature

+- Cancel bid feature during bidding phase